MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager-impact.md

 * **Manager metrics** - Shows the metrics and trends about manager behaviors in key areas, such as average collaboration, meeting, email, and focus hours.
 * **Leadership exposure** – Shows how leaders interact with employees in your organization, including manager coaching hours, manager generated workload meetings and email, meeting hours with managers, and skip-level meetings.

 To populate the dashboard in Power BI, you must set up and successfully run the predefined **Manager impact** query in Workplace Analytics.
-The query results will refresh your downloaded Power BI dashboard on a weekly basis.

 ## Prerequisites